nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 #### DFPPostprocessingStage
-The `DFPPostprocessingStage` [examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_postprocessing_stage.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_postprocessing_stage.py) stage filters records contained in the `DataFrame` emits a new `dfp.messages.DFPMessageMeta` message containing all records with a z score greater than `z_score_threshold` or `None` if no records are greater than `z_score_threshold`.
+The `DFPPostprocessingStage` [examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_postprocessing_stage.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_postprocessing_stage.py) stage filters the output from the inference stage for any anomalous messages.
+Logs which exceed the specified Z-Score will be passed onto the next stage.
+All remaining logs which are below the threshold will be dropped.

 | Argument | Type | Descirption |
 | -------- | ---- | ----------- |